-CA archive records must be automatically time-stamped as they are created.
-The CPS must describe how system clocks used for time-stamping are maintained in synchrony with an authoritative time standard.
+CA or KRS archive records must be automatically time-stamped as they are created.
+The time precision must be such that the sequence of events can be determined.
+The CPS or KRPS must describe how system clocks used for time-stamping are maintained in synchrony with an authoritative time standard.